corrode/corrode.github.io/content/blog/iterators/index.md

 first_letters = Counter([band[0] for band in bands if len(band)])
 ```

-However, you'd have to refactor your list comprehension to use the `Counter` API.
+That's another API to learn and remember.

-Rust also has a `Counter` implementation but it lives outside the standard
+Rust also has a `Counter` implementation, but it lives outside the standard
 library in the [counter](https://crates.io/crates/counter) crate.
-Nevertheless, it will feel like a natural extension of the standard library.
+Nevertheless, it fits right in &ndash; like a natural extension of the standard library.

 ```rust
 use counter::Counter;